josh-collinsworth/joco-sveltekit/src/routes/blog/posts/wordpress-child-theme-explanation.md

 **Neither of those are good choices, obviously.** You need efficiency, and you need to be updating your theme(s) for optimal security and performance.
 But fortunately, you have a third option: create a WordPress child theme.
 Then all your problems are solved and the above issues can be safely and easily sidestepped!

 ### **So what is a WordPress child theme?**

 A WordPress child theme is kind of like an add-on extension of the main theme.
 A child theme borrows everything it can from its parent theme, but exists independently apart from any files you want it to share.
 A WordPress child theme allows you to add files to supplement those of the parent theme, taking precedent over the parent's files without the risk of being overwritten.

 <Callout>A WordPress child theme is kind of like an add-on extension of the main theme.
-A child theme borrows everything it can from its parent theme, but exists independently apart from any files you want it to share.</Callout>
+A child theme borrows everything it can from its parent theme, but exists independently apart from any files you want it to&nbsp;share.</Callout>

 To put it in simpler terms: any time WordPress needs a theme file (say, for example, header.php), it will look inside the child theme folder for the named file.
 If there _is_ a file by that name in the child theme's folder, it will use that file.
 But if not, it will look for a file by that name in the _parent theme's_ folder instead, and will borrow that file from its parent theme.